oracle/mysql-operator/README.md

 such.
 You are responsible for your data and the operation of your database clusters.
 There may be backwards incompatible changes up until the first major release.**

+## Getting started

+See the [Tutorial][5] which provides a quick-start guide for users of the Oracle MySQL Operator.

 ## Features

 The MySQL Operator provides the following core features: